cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Metrics update interval.
 Must be between 500ms and 1m0s.
 metrics.update-interval=15s

+# Whether to perfer HTTP status code description as error description in the reported metrics.
+By default, exception name is preferred and HTTP status code description is used if no exception occured.
+metrics.prefer-http-status-as-error-desc=false

+# Path to config file for SLOs (Service Level Objectives).
+metrics.slo.config-file=

+# Whether to treat HTTP 4xx response as error in the reported metrics.
+metrics.treat-4xx-as-error=false

 # Delay before shutdown.
 During this delay, health check returns non-OK responses so load balancers can route new requests to other servers.
 shutdown-delay=0s